VincyZed/surge-synthesizer.github.io/manual/Surge.md

 even an option to **show current tuning information**, which will open an HTML file containing all the information of each of the tones in the scale.

-Alternatively, Scala SCL and KBM files can also be imported using the [Status Area](#status-area)
+Alternatively, Scala SCL and KBM files can also be imported using the [Status Area](#status-area) or by dropping then anywhere on Surge's interface.

 See [Microtonal Tuning](#microtonal-tuning) in the Technical Reference section for more information.